apache/beam/beam-site/documentation/index.md

 # Apache Beam Documentation

-Get in-depth conceptual information and reference material for the Beam Model, SDKs and Runners:
+This section provides in-depth conceptual information and reference material for the Beam Model, SDKs, and Runners:

 ## Concepts